 This conversation also informed my eventual post about playing Amerika at the Happening (A light in the past), as it raises the potential tension between focused game design and social engineering.
 I’d like to keep addressing this across multiple posts, in terms of one’s driving need to express specific things, and front-loading provocative content toward that end, but not knowing fully what will be expressed as a played experienced.
 It includes opening up to the collective participation as a vulnerable and risky act, knowing that the eventual “message” will certainly not be thoroughly your own and may well be compromised as ultimate fiction, or changed internally through the experience.

-One response to “Why things are the way they are”
+5 responses to “Why things are the way they are”

 I always mess this up: Tactical Studies Rules, not “Situations.”